-Less chances of sudden fluctuation of water parameters
+Fewer chances of sudden fluctuation of water parameters

-A container such as a bowl or a vase has less amount of water compared to a 5 gallon betta fish tank.
+A container such as a bowl or a vase has less amount of water compared to a 5-gallon betta fish tank.
 Fish waste and uneaten fish food will pollute small water volumes more quickly.

 Ammonia spikes happen when Ammonia and Nitrites quickly increase and these are toxic to fish.
 Ammonia burns the gills and internal membranes of fish.
 A larger water volume can dilute these substances more giving you more time to manage it through monitoring using a test kit and doing water changes.